-There were a multitude of Economic Developers in the room that day, as we all attended a Foreign Direct Investment (FDI) training course in the small town of Beausejour, Manitoba.
-Three of us, in particular, Vern May, Marilyn Crewe and Douglas Barill walked out with a big plan.
+There were a multitude of Economic Developers in attendance at a Foreign Direct Investment (FDI) training course in the small town of Beausejour, Manitoba.
+Three of us, in particular; Vern May, Marilyn Crewe and myself, walked out with a big plan.

-Problem: Foreigner Direct Investment strategies abound in mid-sized and larger cities in Canada.
-Manitoba ranked dead last in Canada, and it did have some activity in Winnipeg… but what about the rural areas?
+Foreign Direct Investment strategies abound in mid-sized and larger cities in Canada.
+Manitoba ranked dead last in Canada, however it did have some activity in Winnipeg… but what about the rural areas?

-Solution: Collaboration between municipalities.
-Pool resources, funding, and get clever with a software application.
+Collaboration between municipalities: Pool resources, funding, and get clever with a software application.

-1) Collaboration – The three of us gather two other partner communities along the Yellowhead Highway (16) and my office applied on behalf of 5 communities, to the Federal Government for a $100,000 project.
+1) Collaboration – The three of us gathered two other partner communities along the Yellowhead Highway (16) and my office applied on behalf of 5 communities to the Federal Government for a $100,000 project.

-2) Research – We contracted one of eth best international site locators firms in eth country to build capacity fo us domestically and abroad – as well as give a great big report card on what can be done within the region to raise our profile
+2) Research – We contracted one of the best international site locator firms in the country to build capacity for us domestically and abroad – as well as give a great big report card on what can be done within the region to raise our profile.

 Implementation is happening now, and again LightShip mapping intelligence will be utilized.

-tip: the biggest challenge to a project like this, is not the collaboration among economic developers, it is elected officials asking the question “why are we working with our competition down the road”.
-This is a narrow view that focuses on the “assessed revenue” that comes with a development to the municipality that it physically locates in and must be managed.
-It fails to see that job creation is a regional matter – not to mention the resulting dispensing of disposable income-
+Tip: The biggest challenge to a project like this is not the collaboration between economic developers, it is elected officials asking the question “why are we working with our competition down the road?”.
+This is a narrow view that focuses on the “assessed revenue” that comes with development to the municipality that it physically locates in, and must be managed.
+It fails to see that job creation is a regional matter – not to mention the resulting dispensing of disposable income at the local level.

 More to follow,